Matthias-Wandel/imgcomp/docs/README.md

 &nbsp; &nbsp; &nbsp; Log.html<br>
 <p>
 Names are MMDD-HHMMSS LLLL
-Where M is Month, D is Day, H is Hour, M is minute S is second, and L is change level.
+Where M is Month, D is Day, H is Hour, M is minute S is second, and L is the detected image change level.
 Imgcomp creates this directory structure to store its files as it saves them.
 <p>